Skip to content

 History of Croagh Patrick

-It was not until 1350, hundreds of years after the death of the Saint (March 17th 465 AD), that the mountain was renamed ‘Cruaich Patrick’.
+It was not until 1350, hundreds of years after the Saint’s death (17 March, 465 AD), that the mountain was renamed ‘Cruaich Patrick’.
 In the sixteenth century, this was anglicised to Croagh Patrick.

 National Famine Monument

-Did you know that the National Famine Monument depicting ‘coffin ships’ is found close to Murrisk and Croagh Patrick.
-Created by Dublin artist John Behan, the memorial commemorates all of those who died during the Great Famine (1845-1849).
+Did you know the National Famine Monument depicting ‘coffin ships’ is close to Murrisk and Croagh Patrick?
+Created by Dublin artist John Behan, the memorial commemorates those who died during the Great Famine (1845-1849).

 National Famine Monument in Ireland